amitbcp/machine_learning_problems/hackathons/amex_hackathon_2019/solution_approach.md

 ## Feature Selection

-Based on multiple evaluations we found the following features did not much value to the model performance:
+Based on multiple evaluations we found the following features **did not** much value to the model performance:

 1. Customer Demographics
-2. Item-Coupon group features : Distribution &
+2. Item-Coupon group features : Distribution Count of Categories/Brands per Coupon ID
+3. Item-Campaign group features : Distribution Count of Categories/Brands per Campaign ID

+All the other featrues were included.

+## Model Training

+The following models where experimented with during the event.

+1. LightGBM
+2. XGBoost
+3. Neural Networks

+## Ensembling

+MLExtend ensemble pipeline was experimented with but was not finally used.

+## Submission

+The final submission was done using LightGBM.